slaghuis/navigation_lite/README.md

 This package depend on the [Navigation Lite Interfaces](https://github.com/slaghuis/navigation_interfaces) for message definitions.

 # Code Status
-This code has flown on a drone!
-The drone was controlled by a Pixhawk mini 4.0 controlled via a Raspberry Pi 4 4Gb companion computer via UART.
-This Navigation stack used the [drone_mavsdk](https://github.com/slaghuis/drone_mavsdk) node to effect the movement.
-The mission was controlled via the [flight_control](https://github.com/slaghuis/flight_control) node.
+This code has not flown on a drone yet.
+If you have to fly today, please use the main branch of this package!